-Due to the number of flights which we organise, the Moorings can offer some great rates to many destinations.
+Due to the number of flights we organize, the Moorings can offer some great rates to many destinations.
 Please make sure you contact your Vacation Planning Specialist before you book your flights.

 Arrival / Departure Procedure

-Disembarkation: All charters end at 10 AM at which time the boat must be returned and ready for debriefing and checks.
+Disembarkation: 10:00 am is the mandatory time when the boat must be returned and ready for debriefing and checks.